criscanedo/kirc/docs.md

 	CTRL+C                     force quit kirc.
 	CTRL+T                     swap character at cursor with previous character.
 	CTRL+H                     equivalent to backspace.

-## New to IRC?

-Learning a new tool or protocol can be intimidating!
-Check out the [Beginner's Guide]({{ site.url }}/howto.html) to walk you through some of the basics and get you up and running.

 ## Transport Layer Security Support